VLDB-Solutions/DBSEE/README.md

 ### DBSee Benefits

-The key DBSee deliverable is a set of results displayed within your native database client tool, or output as a csv file and imported into Tableau for easy-to-understand visualisations
+The key DBSee deliverable is a set of results displayed within your native database client tool, or output as a csv file and imported into Tableau for easy-to-understand visualisations.

 There are two possible outcomes from DBSee: